etsy/logster/docs/outputs.md

 `--output` (`-o`) commandline option repeatedly to specify the output classes you'd like to use.

-There are a set of third-party outputs available.
-You'll need to make sure the class is available on the [search path][search_path] in order to use it.

 ## Available Third-party outputs
 -

-If you have an output you'd like to be included here, please open a pull request with a link to its source/GitHub repo
+If you have an output you'd like to be included here, please open a pull request with a link to its source/GitHub repo and a brief description of its use.

-Built-in outputs can be referenced using their short name (`graphite`, `ganglia` etc), but to use third-party outputs you must specify a fully-qualified module and class name available on the [search path][search_path].
+Built-in outputs can be referenced using their short name (`graphite`, `ganglia` etc).
+To use third-party outputs you must specify a fully-qualified module and class name that's available on the [search path][search_path].

 [graphite]: http://graphite.wikidot.com
 [ganglia]: http://ganglia.info/